cwoodruff/aspnet-7-web-api-workshop/docs/Testing Your AP/unit-testing.md

 ---
 # Creating and using Unit Testing for your API

-## OPEN SOLUTION IN THE TESTING MODULE FOR UNIT TESTING
+## OPEN SOLUTION (BEFORE PAGING MODULE) IN THE TESTING MODULE FOR UNIT TESTING

 \aspnet-7-web-api-workshop\module-2\02-01 Creating and using Unit Testing for your Web API\testing